Super-Ingenuity (SPI)

 View vacuum casting

-Include 3D CAD (STEP/IGES) and 2D PDF drawings to start the engineering review without delay.
+STEP / IGES / 2D PDF accepted to start review without delay.